jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 on a network, as well as employ simple evasion techniques such as only operating after the machine restarts.
-IcedID manipulates the victims browser to display a correct URL address with a valid SSL in banking websites, while actually redirecting the traffic to a fake website aimed to steal credentials.
+IcedID manipulates the victims’ browser to display a correct URL address with a valid SSL in banking websites, while actually redirecting the traffic to a fake website aimed to steal credentials.
 17
 CYBER THREAT LANDSCAPE REPORT 2022
 THE TOP 10: MITRE
 techniques and capabilities
-MITRE ATT\&CK is an industry standard framework formed as a knowledge base of known attacker behaviors that have been compiled into tactics and techniques observed in real\-world scenarios.
-It is intended to reflect the various phases of an adversarys attack lifecycle.
+MITRE ATT\&CK® is an industry standard framework formed as a knowledge base of known attacker behaviors that have been compiled into tactics and techniques observed in real\-world scenarios.
+It is intended to reflect the various phases of an adversary’s attack lifecycle.
 Based on D\-Cloud events, we managed to extract the most common techniques among some of the tactics.
 01
 02